gsa-tts-archived/10x-ai-sandbox/LOCALDEV.md

    docker swarm leave --force
    ```

    - _NOTE_: a reasonable development cycle might look like pointing your IDE at the app volume (devcontainer style) and redeploying the stack after modifying the app volume.
-It might be a little tricky share the volume properly, so that you can alternately bring up the single container and the swarm to test single parallel behavior, but it should be possible.
+It might be a little tricky to share the volume properly, so that you can alternately bring up the single container and the swarm to test single or parallel behavior.

 8. **Install autogen for commit and pr messages**: